obliviousmonkey1/Random/README.md

 # RPG Roguelike game
-An adventure, dungeon crawling loot game! dungeon contains many floors(levels) within those levels are a serious of conected rooms, '.' is equivalent to 5ft:
+An adventure, dungeon crawling loot game!
+.
+A single dungeon will contain many floors(levels), within those levels will be serious of rooms connected by corridors.

+## Dungeon levels:

 **Dungeons(rooms)**
 ```